analyticsinmotion/werx/README.md

 ## What is WERx?

-**WERx** is a high-performance Python package for calculating the Word Error Rate (WER), backed by a Rust core.
-Designed for speed, safety, and production-grade robustness, it supports both corpus-level and sentence-level WER, as well as weighted variations and diagnostic summaries.
+**WERx** is a high-performance Python package for calculating Word Error Rate (WER), built with Rust for unmatched speed, memory efficiency, and stability.
+WERx delivers accurate results with exceptional performance, making it ideal for large-scale evaluation tasks.

 ## 🚀 Why Use WERx?

-- ⚡ **Fast:** Rust-powered core outperforms many pure Python implementations
+- ⚡ **Blazing Fast:** Rust-powered core delivers outstanding performance, optimized for large datasets
-- 🧪 **Accurate:** Deterministic and tested across thousands of examples
-- 🔒 **Safe:** Handles edge cases gracefully (empty strings, mismatched lengths, etc.)
-- 🔧 **Flexible:** Supports weighted insertions, deletions, substitutions
-- 📊 **Insightful:** Sentence-level breakdowns and alignment diagnostics available
+- 🧩 **Reliable:** Designed to handle edge cases gracefully, including empty strings and mismatched sequences
+- 📐 **Accurate:** Carefully tested to ensure consistent and reliable results
+- 🛡️ **Production-Ready:** Minimal dependencies, memory-efficient, and engineered for stability

 ## 🧩 Installation